tkodimac/child-minder/README.md

     - Each card has a picture of the client.

-    - Each card has a story from the people who had an experience of using the Child Minders.
+    - Each card has a story from the people who had an experience using the Child Minders.

     - Each card has a name of the client.